The Nightmare Before Christmas

 Diverse Representations

-No diverse representations indicated in available information.
+No diverse representation indicated in available information; characters are fantasy-based creatures.

 Educational Value